aviaviavi/confetti/README.md

 This will symlink `~/.aws/credentials` -> `~/.aws/work.credentials`.
 If the target file is _not_ a symlink when you invoke confetti, a backup will be made before your variant file is linked.
-If you have multiple target files in your group, they will all be symlinked to the variant.
+If you have multiple target files in your group, they will all be symlinked to their respective variants.

 ## Installing